John Pennel: Career

 pole vaulting.
 Entering the competition at 4.46 m (14 ft.
 7½") he cleared first time but needed three tries at 4.57 m (15 ft.
 0"), clearing on the third try by "at least eighteen inches".
 Further attempts were hampered by the three-mile track race being in progress so he had to time his run-up, which started on the track, quite carefully.
 He cleared both 4.72 m (15 ft.
 6") and 4.87 m (16 ft.
 0") first time.
 His first two attempts at the new world record 5.10m (16 ft.
 8¾") were aborted as he mis-timed his approach, but on the third try he planted firmly and sailed over.
 But, again, the mark was not ratified as a world record.
 He had three attempts at 5.19 m (17ft.
 0¼") but they didn't come to anything.
+However in winning the 1963 AAA Championships title, the British press reported the feat as a world record and the highlight of the Championships.

 By now there were thirteen men over sixteen feet and the race was to be the first over seventeen feet.
 Tragically, Sternberg was no longer in the race.
 On June 29 while practising a double-back somersault with a twist on the trampoline at college, something he had done hundreds of times before, he landed hard on his neck and was paralysed from the neck down.
 When told of Pennel's new "world record" the modest Sternberg, who turned 20 just eleven days before his accident said, "I really think it's great about Pennel.
 He's the most deserving of all of us to represent the United States at Moscow.
 I don't know of anybody who has tried harder and put more into vaulting than Pennel."